A16Zcrypto Scam: Victim Loses $210K in Pig Butchering

 However, it’s important for victims to report any instances of fraud to the relevant authorities, such as the Federal Bureau of Investigation (FBI) or the Securities and Exchange Commission (SEC), as this can help to prevent similar scams in the future.

 As for legal action, victims may be able to sue the scammers if they are identified and located.
 However, it may be difficult to recover funds that were lost in the scam, and it’s important to consult with a legal professional for advice on the best course of action.
-Companies such as CNC Intelligence are able to trace scammed funds, and sometimes even to recover them.
+Companies such as CNC Intelligence are able to trace scammed funds and assist law firms and police to recover them.

 Regarding donations, there may be organizations or crowdfunding platforms that can provide assistance to victims of cryptocurrency fraud.
 You can search for these resources online or reach out to local community organizations for support.
 However, it’s important to exercise caution when seeking assistance, as scammers may also attempt to take advantage of victims who are already vulnerable with fund recovery scams.